How the ICAS Foundation is creating future CAs

 “We rely on the generosity of CAs to help us support an education in accountancy or finance for these young people who could very well shape the future of ICAS.”

-Gemma, who recently graduated with a first-class honours, was one of the first to benefit from the charity.
+Gemma, who graduated with a first-class honours, was one of the first to benefit from the charity.